-1) Name and Title of Person Submitting the Request: 2) Date When Request Submitted: Sharon Henes 21 November 2018 Administrative Rules Coordinator Items will be considered late if submitted after 12:00 p.m. on the deadline date which is 8 business days before the meeting 3) Name of Board, Committee, Council, Sections: Pharmacy Rules Committee 4) Meeting Date: 5) Attachments: 6) How sh nould the item be titled on the agenda page?
-6 December 2018 A Discrete to the Description of Discrete r / Relating to the Practice of Pharmacy ates on Legislation and Pending or Possible Rulemaking Projects 7) Place Item in: 8) Is an appearance before scheduled? , Open Session ☐ Yes ☐ Closed Session □ No 10) Describe the issue and action that should be addressed: 14) Authorization 11) Authorization Sharon Henes mm/dd/yy Signature of person making this request Date - Supervisor (if required) Date Executive Director signature (indicates approval to add post agenda deadline item to agenda) Date Directions for including supporting documents: 1.
-This form should be attached to any documents submitted to the agenda.
-Post Agenda Deadline items must be authorized by a Supervisor and the Policy Development Executive Director.
-If necessary, provide original documents needing Board Chairperson signature to the Bureau Assistant prior to the start of a 5.
-In necessary, provide original documents needing Board Chairperson signature to the Bureau Assistant prior to the start of a
+1) Name and Title of Person Submitting the Request: 2) Date When Request Submitted: Sharon Henes Administrative Rules Coordinator 16 September 2019 Items will be considered late if submitted after 12:00 p.m. on the deadline date which is 8 business days before the meeting 3) Name of Board, Committee, Council, Sections: Pharmacy Examining Board Rules Committee 4) Meeting Date: 5) Attachments: 6) How should the item be titled on the agenda page?
+25 September 2019 Legislative and Administrative Rule Matters 1.
+Phar 7 Relating to Practice of Pharmacy 2.
+Legislation and Pending or Possible Rulemaking Projects 7) Place Item in: 8) Is an appearance before t scheduled?
+(0), Open Session │ ☐ Closed Session 10) Describe the issue and action that should be addressed: Authoritan 11) Authorization Sharon Henes 9/16/19 Signature of person making this request Date organizate of person making this request Dute Supervisor (if required) Dete Supervisor (if required) Date Executive Director signature (indicates approval to add post agenda deadline item to agenda) Date Directions for including supporting documents: This form should be attached to any documents submitted to the agenda.
+2. Post Agenda Deadline items must be authorized by a Supervisor and the Policy Development Executive Director.
+3. If necessary, provide original documents needing Board Chairperson signature to the Bureau Assistant prior to the start of a